For some becoming a homeowner is a dream come true.

 - Landlords usually don’t make cosmetic upgrades home may feel dated

 Tax Benefits of Owning a Home

-An advantage to owning a home that is often talked about is the tax savings.
-When you have a mortgage payment the majority of that payment is interest.
+An advantage of owning a home that is often talked about is the tax savings.
+When you have a mortgage payment, the majority of that payment goes towards the interest.
 However, you may be able to write off the interest you pay and not have to pay taxes on that portion of your income.

-There are several other tax breaks giving to home owners.
-Fool.com has an article about the 9 tax breaks every first-time homebuyer needs to know.
+There are several other tax breaks giving to homeowners.
+Fool.com has an article about the nine tax breaks every first-time homebuyer needs to know.

 Getting a Mortgage Loan

 Most buyers think they will not qualify for a home loan, and that is the reason they rent.
 Mortgages can be had nowadays without a 20% downpayment and with less than perfect credit.

 FHA loans, for example, require just a 3.5% down payment with a 580 credit score.
 The down payment can be a gift from a friend or family member or come from a down-payment assistance program.